bioimage-io/bioimage-io-resources/README.md

  1. Define a key in the `applications` section in `src/manifest.model.yaml`, and set the value as the `raw` URL to the BioEngine app file.
  1. For all the models which your app can digest, you can add your app key to the `applications` field of the model.
  1. The procedure later are the same as contributing models, you can basically: run `python src/compile_model_manifest.py` to generate a new `manifest.model.json`, commit and push to your Github repo, preview it on BioImage.io with `https://bioimage.io?repo=YOUR_GITHUB_USER_NAME/YOUR_GITHUB_REPO` and optionally send us a Pull Request.

+## How integrate the model zoo to my own software?

+If you are developing or maintaining a software which can digest models in the model description format used in the BioImage model zoo, it's easy to fetch the latest model list (along with the other meta information) from this url `https://raw.githubusercontent.com/bioimage-io/models/master/manifest.model.json`.

+By fetching the content of this JSON file, you will get all the models from the BioImage model zoo, and you can filter it based on your own supported framework, programming language etc.